agarsev/quevedo/docs/cli.md

-  generate    Generate artificial logograms from existing graphemes. info        Get general status information about a dataset. migrate     Upgrades a dataset config and data to the latest version. predict     Get predictions for an image using the trained neural network. prepare     Create the files needed for training and using this network. run_script  Run a data processing script on dataset objects. split       Assign annotations randomly to different folds. test        Compute evaluation metrics for a trained neural network. train       Train the neural network. web         Run a web interface to the dataset.
+  generate    Generate artificial logograms from existing graphemes. info        Get general status information about a dataset. migrate     Upgrades a dataset config and data to the latest version. predict     Get predictions for an image using a trained neural network... prepare     Create the files needed for training and using this network. run_script  Run a data processing script on dataset objects. split       Assign annotations randomly to different folds. test        Compute evaluation metrics for a trained neural network or... train       Train the neural network. web         Run a web interface to the dataset.
 ```